Your browser is out-of-date!

 Holiday periods

-· When Christmas Eve and New Year's Eve fall on a weekday, the holiday starts at 4.00 pm on 24 December.
+· When Christmas Eve and New Year's Eve fall on a weekday, the holiday period starts at 4pm on 24 December.

-· If the holiday begins on a Monday or a Tuesday it ends at 6.00 am on 3 January (9.6 days).
+· If Christmas day is on a Monday or a Tuesday the holiday period ends at 6am on 3 January (9.6 days).

-· If the holiday begins between a Wednesday to Friday, it ends at 6.00 am on 5 January (11.6 days).
+· If Christmas day is between Wednesday and Friday, the holiday period ends at 6am on 5 January (11.6 days).

 Minor injuries